T-U-R-A/tura-coding-book/Chapter1.typ

 *Intuitive Explanation* :

-There are two key observations in this question.
+There are two key observations in this question :-

-The first is that each time where you remove 2 coins from pile A and 1 coin from pile B or 1 coin from pile A and 2 coins from pile B, the total number of coins in both the towers always gets reduced by 3 so to empty both piles. the sum of coins in the two piles must be divisible by 3.
+The first key observation  is that each time where you remove 2 coins from pile A and 1 coin from pile B or 1 coin from pile A and 2 coins from pile B, the total number of coins in both the towers always gets reduced by 3 so to empty both piles, the sum of coins in the two piles must be divisible by 3.

 The second key observation to solving this equation is that the number of coins in one pile cannot exceed twice the number of coins int the other pile.